PostHog/posthog.com/contents/blog/best-hipaa-compliant-ab-testing-tools.md

   - Privacy
 ---

-What do Google Optimize, [Optimizely](/blog/posthog-vs-optimizely), Convert, and Webtrends Optimize have in common?
+What do [Optimizely](/blog/posthog-vs-optimizely), Convert, and Webtrends Optimize have in common?

 1. They're popular A/B testing tools
 2. None of them are HIPAA-compliant

-Anyone who develops a healthcare product or app will be painfully familiar with this problem.
-And, while it's tempting to make do without A/B testing for your product, that's a mistake.
-It's nearly impossible to eliminate second- and third-order effects without a robust testing system, and a good testing product will allow you to target specific user properties, so you get actionable results.
+And, while it's tempting to live without A/B testing for your healthcare product, doing so is like trying to navigate an ocean by sailing in a random direction.
+You'll probably arrive somewhere, but it won't be where you intended.

 ## What you need for HIPAA compliance